 He said operating his own business was among the challenging yet rewarding decisions of his career.
 Barnaby remains unashamedly pro small business and is derided by many because of his pro-small business views.

 In 2004, he was elected to head The Nationals Senate team in Queensland and won back the previously lost Senate seat.

 Having taken his seat in Canberra, Barnaby believed in a more classic role of the Senate as an independent house of review than the executive.

-His much reported decisions to cross the floor 28 times during his career made him both hero and villain, but overwhelmingly respected by his constituency as a conviction politician.
+His much-reported decisions to cross the floor 28 times during his career made him both hero and villain but overwhelmingly respected by his constituency as a conviction politician.
 Barnaby has also become one of the most quoted politicians in Australia.

-Barnaby was a voting member of the Senate Economics Committee and was author of “The Birdsville Amendment” to protect small business.
+Barnaby was a voting member of the Senate Economics Committee and was the author of “The Birdsville Amendment” to protect small business.

 In 2009, he was elected to the role of The Nationals Leader in The Senate and became Shadow Minister for Regional Development, Local Government and Water.